-Four-time Grammy Award winner George Kahumoku Jr., on slack key guitar and vocals; Ledward Kaapana, legend of slack key guitar, vocals and one of Hawaii’s most prolific songwriters; and Uncle Richard Ho’opi’I—an NEA Folk Heritage Fellow for Hawaiian falsetto singing—on ‘ukulele and vocals combine to bring their audiences an authentic and fun-filled Hawaiian experience.
+Four-time Grammy Award winner George Kahumoku Jr., on slack key guitar and vocals; Ledward Kaapana, musical legend, National Heritage Fellow unrivaled in picking style on slack key guitar and ‘ukulele; and Uncle Richard Ho’opi’I—an NEA Folk Heritage Fellow for Hawaiian falsetto singing—on ‘ukulele and vocals combine to bring their audiences an authentic and fun-filled Hawaiian experience.
 They share music, stories, culture, and joy with audiences from kids to kupuna (elders) and everyone in-between.

 "...every performance is the essence of aloha." —Jamie O’Brien, popmatters.com